 Just watch out for bacterial infections which spread due to moisture.

-Due to a pandemic-induced spike in work-from-home setups, a growing number of people want to add a splash of the green in their living spaces.
-That is perhaps the reason behind the resurgence in philodendrons, monsteras, anthuriums and other aroid varieties.
+Due to a pandemic-induced spike in work-from-home setups, many people want to add a splash of green to their living spaces.
+That is perhaps the reason behind the resurgence in Philodendrons, Monsteras, Anthuriums, and other aroid varieties.